UliX Rider - 3.5mm Review

 Sound Quality

 Okay, we're impressed.
 These unassuming, old-school, wired earbuds sound amazing.
-The equalization (EQ) mix is nearly perfect, balancing all frequencies to create a neutral profile that lets music shine, regardless of genre.
+The equalization (EQ) mix is nearly perfect, balancing all frequencies to create a neutral profile that lets your music shine, regardless of genre.
 This balance ensures that tracks don't sound overly sculpted or forced into a specific sonic profile.
 Tracks like the trap-influenced “Bankroll” by Nic D & Connor Price or straight hip-hop like “In This House” (featuring Gucci Mane) by Lil Wayne sound natural and authentic.

 The only issue we foresee with the Rider earbuds' sound quality is for listeners who prefer exaggerated basslines.
 The lower frequencies are powerful but balanced and natural, maintaining quality across all levels without overwhelming other frequencies.
 Unfortunately, there's no EQ adjustment to boost the bass for a bass-heavy workout or dance session.